22 great improv games for better collaboration (and fun!)

 Improv games encourage creativity, quick thinking, and communication skills and are a great tool for breaking the ice, having fun, and building team spirit.
 They are great at breaking down barriers to collaboration and getting groups prepared for more involved tasks and processes.
 As facilitators and team leaders, this is something we can and should bring to our meetings and workshops!

 Typical improv exercises include giving participants prompts or rules for acting out a scene or interacting with one another while encouraging everyone to think on their feet and adapt.

 If you’ve ever seen the TV show Whose Line is it Anyway, you’ve seen a host of comedians improvise – some more successfully than others!
 The sense of energy, fun, and collaboration is part of all great improv games and you can tap into this when running these exercises with a group.

 Using games and activities to energize and engage your team is a great way to make meetings more successful and have fun as a group.
 Improv games that tap into roleplay, storytelling, and drama techniques can be especially effective in this respect.
 Often because it’s not the kind of thing you expect!

-Introducing a fresh element to your meeting and workshop and bringing people out of their comfort zones can see results beyond the laughter they generate.
-Meetings and workshops that have grown stale often don’t see great results.
+Introducing a fresh element to your meeting or workshop and bringing people out of their comfort zones can see results beyond the laughter they generate.
+Team meetings that have grown stale and predictable often don’t see great results.
 Improv is a breath of fresh air that challenges your group, encourages play, and helps create bonds.